 Although you might be a marketer or a PR manager, most of your daily tasks are still taking place on a computer.
 To some degree, a computer will always be involved.
-Dedicating some of your time to learning programming is going to:
+Dedicating some of your time to learning programming is going to do the following:

-- Make you more flexible, increasing your ability to adapt and overcome.
+- Programming makes you more flexible, increasing your ability to adapt and overcome.
 The current job market is an extremely dynamic one.
 Only a handful of professionals will do exactly what they trained for.
 On the contrary, most hiring managers specifically seek out people who can evolve and quickly grasp new ideas.
-A solid knowledge of the techniques used in coding shows your willingness to learn and adapt, regardless of age.
+Solid knowledge of the techniques used in coding shows your willingness to learn and adapt, regardless of age.
 Employers will see you as an asset.

-- Train your problem-solving skills, giving you the tools to tackle all challenges.
-Believe it or not, even the most complex of programs boils down to a few simple operations.
-Logical thinking – that's how experts call this approach – can be repurposed to complete a variety of daily assignments!
-Additionally, small programs could be created to streamline parts of your daily to-dos, allowing for better and quicker results!
+- Programming trains your problem-solving skills, giving you the tools to tackle all challenges.
+Believe it or not, even the most complex of programs boil down to a few simple operations.
+Logical thinking – that's what experts call this approach – can be repurposed to complete a variety of daily assignments!
+Additionally, small programs could be created to streamline parts of your daily to-dos, allowing for better and quicker results.

 For a number of people, the idea of learning something new is terrifying.
 They believe the effort won’t be worth it or it will be too time-consuming.
 Fortunately, learning to code is definitely worth it, and getting started does not have to take up a lot of time, depending on your goals and on the programming language you choose to start with.
 Python, for instance, is one the most popular yet newbie-friendly languages in existence.
 A plethora of major companies use it, and its applications range from analyzing data and automating small tasks to building websites and predictive engines.

 Giving computer programming a go virtually bears no cons.
-You won't need to become the new Bill Gates nor found a tech startup to reap the rewards of your efforts.
+You won't need to become the new Bill Gates or establish a tech startup to reap the rewards of your efforts.
 Each step you take brings you closer to this fascinating world, greatly increasing your value in the eyes of your current or potential employers and expanding your opportunities in the future.